ramblingsofadev/docs/introduction.md

 }
 ```

-Next, let's use a [module](configuration.md#modules) to register the binder and map an exception that `IUserService` might throw to an HTTP response.
+Next, let's use a [module](configuration.md#modules) to register the binder.
+We'll also configure our app to map an exception that `IUserService` might throw to an HTTP response.
 Modules give you a place to configure each piece of your business domain, allowing you to easily plug-and-play code into your app.

 ```php
 final class UserModule implements IModule